-- Unites organisations interested in recreational bushwalking, camping and outdoor activities, including alpine walking, orienteering, rogaining, liloing, abseiling, canyoning, caving, canoeing, kayaking, cycling and snow skiing
+- Unites organisations interested in recreational hiking, bushwalking, camping and outdoor activities, including alpine walking, orienteering, rogaining, liloing, abseiling, canyoning, caving, canoeing, kayaking, cycling and snow skiing.

-- Provides information on conservation, bush safety, bushwalking, and tracks and access issues through monthly e-newsletters, The Bushwalker quarterly magazine, and email alerts
+- Provides information on conservation, bush safety, bushwalking, and tracks and access issues through quarterly general meetings online, monthly e-newsletters and email alerts.

 - Organises insurance for bushwalking clubs through its affiliation with Bushwalking Australia, obtaining cost effective rates due to a large membership.
 For information about insurance and insurance claims see the Bushwalking Australia website.

-- Liaises with and supports the Bushwalkers Wilderness Rescue Squad (BWRS) in their emergency services work
+- Liaises with and supports NSW SES Bush Search and Rescue (BSAR) in their emergency services work.